 - Short and simple lessons

-Duolingo is free to use, but like I said, advertisements interrupt your lessons sometimes.
-If you want to get rid of the ads and access additional features, you can subscribe to Duolingo Pro for $12.99 per month.
-I don’t think the paid version is worth it, but the free version is worth a try!
+Duolingo is free to use, but advertisements interrupt your lessons.
+If you want to get rid of the ads and access additional features, you can subscribe to Super Duolingo for $12.99 per month.

-As you can see, there are a lot of apps available to learn Turkish online.
-Using apps is one of the best ways to learn a language because they offer so many different ways to practice.
-Apps like italki let you talk with native Turkish speakers while apps like Babbel and Busuu can help you build a solid foundation in grammar and culture.
-You can also get a completely immersive experience from an app like Rosetta Stone.
-The options are endless!
+Using apps is one of the best ways to learn Turkish because they offer so many different ways to practice.
+Apps like italki let you practice with native Turkish speakers while apps like Babbel and Busuu can help you build a solid foundation in grammar and culture.
+You can also get a completely immersive experience from an app like Rosetta Stone or LingQ.
+Apps are also convenient to use alongside other study methods like a comprehensive textbook or online course.

 I hope you’ve discovered some new Turkish learning apps by reading through this list.
-The main thing you need to become fluent in Turkish is motivation and to study consistently.
+Almost all apps offer a free trial or limited free content so you can try them out before deciding what’s best for you.
+The most important thing you need to become fluent in Turkish is motivation and to study consistently.
 With the right mindset and tools, you’ll be speaking Turkish like a native speaker in no time!

 The easiest way to learn Turkish is to completely immerse yourself in the language.
-If you don’t live in Turkey or a Turkish-speaking area though, that can be difficult.
-For those not in Turkey, the easiest way to learn the language is to use apps like Babbel to study vocabulary and grammar.
+If you don’t live in Turkey or a Turkish-speaking area, that can be difficult.
+If you’re not in Turkey, the easiest way to learn the language is to use apps like Babbel to study vocabulary and grammar.
 You can also immerse yourself with apps like Rosetta Stone.
-Finally, you can practice with native Turkish speakers with apps like italki.
+When you have a more advanced level, you can practice with native Turkish speakers with apps like italki.

 It’s possible to learn Turkish by yourself, but it’s important to make sure you learn it correctly.
 It’s easier to improve your writing and reading skills alone, but speaking and listening can be difficult if you don’t practice with someone else.
 If you don’t know anyone to practice with, you can use apps like italki and Pimsleur to improve your communication skills in Turkish.